Why did the late Queen Elizabeth celebrate two official birthdays each year?

-Queen Elizabeth II also marks her birthday on the second Saturday in June.
+Queen Elizabeth II was born on April 21, 1926, and before her passing, she also marked what was considered her official birthday on the second Saturday in June.

 Well, it is mostly down to the weather.